home-assistant-tutorials/10.toggle-card-typescript/README.md

 You learn:

+* How to install the required tools for *TypoScript*.
+* How to set up the configuration files.
+* How to migrate the code to TypoScript.
+* How to enrich the code with typing.
+* How to import some interfaces for custom card developmnet.

 ## Goal

-Migrating the sources from *JavaScript* to *TypeScript*, installing the tools and adjusting the setup of the project as required.
+Migrating the sources from *JavaScript* to *TypeScript* and applying it.

 ## Prerequisites